Search Results

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.

-To reports any side effect(s):
+- To report any side effect(s):

 The symptomatology following overdose is not known.
 Similar medicinal products have produced gastrointestinal (vomiting, anorexia, abdominal pain) and neurological (somnolence, vertigo, disorientation, headache) disorders.

-In case of accidental or excessive intake, immediately institute symptomatic therapy according to the patient’s clinical condition.
+the patient’s clinical condition.
 Activated charcoal should be administered if more than 5 mg/kg has been ingested by an adult or a child within an hour.

 Dexketoprofen trometamol may be removed by dialysis.

-Pharmacotherapeutic group: propionic acid derivatives
+Pharmacotherapeutic group: propionic acid derivatives ATC code: M01AE17

-Dexketoprofen trometamol is the tromethamine salt of S-(+)-2-(3-benzoylphenyl) propionic acid, an analgesic, anti-inflammatory and antipyretic drug, which belongs to the non steroidal anti-inflammatory group of drugs (M01AE).
+Dexketoprofen trometamol is the tromethamine salt of S-(+)-2-(3-benzoylphenyl)propionic acid, an analgesic, anti-inflammatory and antipyretic drug, which belongs to the non-steroidal anti- inflammatory group of drugs (M01AE).

 Mechanism of action